hectorrios/clockworksms_dashlet/README.md

 Click the link and you should start the download of the installable package.

+## Using the Dashlet

+Once the installable package has been installed via Module Loader, you can configure the SMS dashlet for the __Accounts__ and __Contacts__ modules.
+The dashlet will be visible in the detail views __only__.

+### The API key

+Before you can use the dashlet you'll need to configure a Clockwork API key that will be used instance wide.
+The key can be configured in the __Admin__ page and is located at the bottom of the page.

+### Using

+When the dashlet has been added then inside Account and Contact records the dashlet will detect all phone numbers in the record and make them available via a dropdown list.
+You can choose one of the numbers in the dropdown list or choose to use another one.

+Add a message to be sent, an optional "From" name, and then click send.

 ## Ninja installation

 As with most things that are Ninja-like, this requires more steps and you'll